Nextera-blog/nextera-back/README.md

 - The SQL client will ask for your database password.
 Enter it.

-- Now that you are connected to your database, execute in the client: `> SOURCE ./nextera_back_bdd/bdd.sql` The database should now be created.
+- Now that you are connected to your database, execute in the client: `> SOURCE ./nextera_back_bdd/bdd.sql` The database should now be created. -->

+### Create the database

+Simply create a database named "nextera" with an encoding in utf8mb4_unicode_ci (needed for emojis) in your MySQL Database Management System (DBMS).

 ### Set Up Environment Configuration